apache/activemq-website/src/components/classic/documentation/how-to-unit-test-jms-code.md

 ### Using JNDI

-If your application code is using JNDI to lookup the JMS `ConnectionFactory` and `Destination`'s to use, then you could use the [JNDI Support](jndi-support) in ActiveMQ Classic.
+If your application code is using JNDI to lookup the JMS `ConnectionFactory` and `Destination`'s to use, then you could use the [JNDI Support](jndi-support) in ActiveMQ.

 Add the following `jndi.properties` to your classpath, e.g., in `src/test/resources`, if you are using maven:
 ```